Friedenstunnel

 The Friedenstunnel (Peace Tunnel), formerly named the Rembertitunnel, is an underpass in Bremen's Schwachhausen district that runs below the Wanne-Eickel-Hamburg and Wunstorf-Bremen railway lines.
-It connects the Parkallee with the Rembertistrasse to the south.
+It connecting Parkallee to Rembertistraße in the south.

-The underpass was renamed on 6 September 2015 with the inauguration of the Peace Tunnel project.
-The project's aim is to communicate a message of peaceful coexistence between religions and cultures, through the artwork and texts displayed in the tunnel and activities and events promoting tolerance and understanding.
+The underpass was renamed on 6 September 2015 as part of the Peace Tunnel project.
+This initiative aims to promote peaceful coexistence among religions and cultures through artwork, texts displayed in the tunnel, and events fostering tolerance and understanding.
 The Peace Tunnel is intended to symbolize the cosmopolitan nature of the city of Bremen.

 History

 The Tunnel Project Community of Interest (Interessengemeinschaft Tunnel-Projekt) was the initiative of freelance graphic designer, artist, art teacher and lecturer Regina Heygster, who established the association Bremen Sets an Example of the Connection between Religious Communities e.
 V. on 16 October 2003.
 The association was renamed Friedenstunnel - Bremen Sets an Example e.
 V. on 14 March 2011.
 Her mosaic art is incorporated in the design of the Peace Tunnel.

 As a response to the attacks of September 11, 2001, Heygster contacted Bremen's religious communities, the Deutsche Bahn railway infrastructure management subsidiary DB Netz AG, and the Bremen City Hall in 2001 and 2002 with a proposal to set up a joint sign of peace.
 The busy Rembertitunnel was to provide the public space for the project.

-The first Peace Tunnel model was built in 2002.
-The model was displayed to the religious communities, at DB Netz AG, in the town hall, and in the chamber of commerce.
-This was followed in 2003 by work on a walk-in model, which was then exhibited.
-The first substantive work was done in 2004, following the founding of the association in late 2003.
+The first Peace Tunnel model was created in 2002 and presented to religious communities at DB Netz AG, the town hall, and the chamber of commerce.
+In 2003, a walk-in model was developed and exhibited, with significant progress beginning in 2004 after the association's establishment in late 2003.